German, French leaders to discuss EADS, banking union

 “France also sees this as a step on the way to achieving more commonality, after the idea of Eurobonds failed,” she said.

-Additional reporting by Andreas Rinke and Gernot Heller in Berlin, Tim Hepher in Paris, Hendrik Sackmann in Stuttgart, Catherine Bremer in Brussels; Writing by Alexandra Hudson; Edited by Diana Abdallah
+Additional reporting by Andreas Rinke in Berlin and Tim Hepher in Paris and Catherine Bremer in Brussels; Writing by Alexandra Hudson; Edited by Stephen Brown and Jon Boyle